wetzelbe/owntracks-omlox/README.md

 ## :wrench: Configuration

 To configure the system, you can either use command line arguments or you can use environment variables.
-If you want to configure using environment variables you'll have to change the package.json.
-In scripts/start change it from `node owntracks-omlox.js` to `node owntracks-omlox_env.js`.

 ### :computer: Command Line Arguments